 - Pay close attention to user experience: Providing a good user experience on your website is of prime importance.
 Adopt the best policies for displaying ads, reduce page latency, and deliver the best ad sizes to improve the user experience.

 While these are the quick tips that can help you optimize the setup and increase revenue, you can read more about the strategies to deal with low eCPMs in header bidding in detail here.

 How to test your header bidding set-up?

-Header bidding testing is extremely important.
-If you don’t test, you are stuck in the dark about what is really going on.
+Header bidding testing is essential.
+If you don’t test, you are stuck in the dark about what is going on.
 But what should you consider while testing?
 Where should you start?
 In general, there are three important things to analyze:

 - Your demand partners (SSPs/Ad Exchanges)